dahbiz/OpenCL-IrisPlusMacGPU/README.md

 ## The Credits 🎬
-Big shoutout to **Zakaria Dahbi** for running these benchmarks and not getting distracted by instagram videos (well, maybe a little).
+Big shoutout to **Z. Dahbi** for running these benchmarks and not getting distracted by instagram videos (well, maybe a little).
 All benchmarks were performed with a cup of tea (Moroccan Atay) in hand ☕ and curiosity ❤️.

 **Disclaimer:** No GPUs were harmed in the making of this benchmark.
 However, some neurons might have been fried due to excessive debugging!